ImLunaHey/serve-static-bun/README.md

 ##### `index`

 By default this module will send "index.html" files in response to a request on a directory.
-To disable this, set it to `false`.
+To disable this, set it to `null`.
 To supply a new index, pass a string.

 ##### `dirTrailingSlash`